BenKraas/SWOT_2024/README.md

    - This script generates boxplots for the focus regions

+# Disclaimer
+These notebooks were designed as a coupled system, thus running them individually will not work.
+The order from 01 to 03 must be followed.

 # Interesting events:
-Damm breakage (date pending)
+Dam breakage (date pending)
-Volumenberechnung?
+Volume calculation?